 Facilities

-The station is well equipped, with a ticket office, a coffee shop, an accessible toilet, waiting rooms, bike racks, various benches, payphones, a help point and a cash machine, as well as an accessible car park.
+The station has a ticket office, a coffee shop, an accessible toilet, waiting rooms, bike racks, various benches, payphones, a help point and a cash machine, as well as an accessible car park.
 All areas of the station have step-free access, except the Princes Street East entrance to the ticket hall.[10]

 Jowett, Alan (March 1989).
 Jowett's Railway Atlas of Great Britain and Ireland: From Pre-Grouping to the Present Day (1st ed.).
 Sparkford: Patrick Stephens Ltd. ISBN978-1-85260-086-0.
 OCLC22311137.